 My art education has been uniquely suited to my sensibilities.
-Connie Smith Siegel's work with sensory awareness and art has been foundational and profound in its depth.
-Painting in the company of other artists in Toni Littlejohn's Wild Carrots studio has given me invaluable space and support for art making.
-Painting collaboratively with Patrick Maloney, allowing our different approaches to come together in one painting, has been illuminating and fun.
+During my childhood in a plantation community in Hawaii I painted with mud, sticks, flower petals, and juicy seeds on rich dark soil.
+Connie Smith Siegel's work with sensory awareness and art was foundational and profound in its depth.
+Painting in the company of artists in Toni Littlejohn's Wild Carrots studio has give me invaluable space and support for art making.
+Painting collaboratively with artist Patrick Maloney, allowing our different approaches to come together in one painting, deepened my confidence in an inner awareness.

-I am nourished by the quiet joy of painting.
+I am nourished by the quiet pleasure of painting.
 I paint to see what emerges, and to experience the ineffable.